 (c) Introduction of ICT into the next power laser and its operation

 Next-generation light sources open infinite possibilities in optical technology for basic and applied research from environmental monitoring to high-power laser development.
 For example, ultrashort optical pulsed lasers in the ultraviolet (UV) to deep ultraviolet (DUV) region can be used for material processing and gas sensing applications.
 We are then investigating various laser and optical materials, both experimentally and theoretically, such as oxide and fluoride glasses, crystals, and nanostructures.
-We aim to (1) develop and characterize novel optical materials, (2) understand their properties and applications, (3) reduce detrimental crystal defects, (4) develop damage resistant lenses, windows, and scintillators, and (5) realize high-power DUV lasers and processing machines.
-Together with researchers inside and outside Japan, the general topics of our research interest include:
+We aim to (1) develop and characterize novel optical materials, (2) understand their properties and applications, (3) reduce detrimental crystal defects, (4) develop damage-resistant lenses, windows, and scintillators, and (5) realize high-power DUV lasers and processing machines.
+Together with researchers inside and outside of Japan, the general topics of our research include:

 (a) Deep ultraviolet lasers